caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Other computations can advance during stall
   * Howerver, in an in order system, pipeline usage and parallelism may still be limited
-* Separate vairble-latency memory accesses and computation
+* Separate varible-latency memory accesses and computation
   * Data is loaded from memory, stored in FIFOs, and sent to execution datapath as soon as ready
   * Requires nontrivial **code restructuring** (by user or compiler)
   * Some schemes support **out-of-order** execution
 * Out-of-order **multithread** pipelines
-  * Loop iteartions are tagged iterations which can execute out-of-order
+  * Loop iterations are tagged iterations which can execute out-of-order
   * Suspended thread occupied resources, subsequent threads can continue without stalling
-  * Qualitatively the same results as A/E decouplingn but can be applied to many variable latency op
+  * Qualitatively the same results as A/E decouplinng but can be applied to many variable latency op
 * In addition to operation, the **number of loop iterations** can also be variable